MirrorBytes/phorm-utils/packages/multi/README.md

 </Form>
 ```

-`Form` also controls a few function directives with returned `CustomEvent`s:
+`Form` also controls a few built-in function directives with returned `CustomEvent`s:

 - `on:submit`, with preventDefault, to pass the store back to you (**THIS DOES PREVENT ACTION FROM BEING USED**):